人才招聘

 • Share expertise and resource networks through various communication channels to foster team spirit and a learning atmosphere within the team.

-• Back up other colleagues as needed.
+• Back up and support other colleagues as needed.

-This job description reflects the assignment of essential functions, it does not prescribe or restrict the tasks that may be assigned.
+This job description reflects the assignment of essential functions; it does not prescribe or restrict the tasks that may be assigned.

 REQUIRED KNOWLEDGE, SKILLS & ABILITIES

-• Education: Master’s degree or equivalent, preferably in a related field: climate diplomacy, international cooperation, public policies, environment, energy, climate change, and economics.
+Education:Master’s degree or equivalent, preferably in a related field: climate diplomacy, international cooperation, public policy, environment, energy, climate change, or economics.

 • Language Level: native-level Chinese skills required; excellent command of spoken and written English, communicates in English effectively in public, with a deep understanding of Western cultures.

-• Strategic Thinking: is able to foresee future trends, visionary with big-picture thinking, be able to prioritize, and make trade-offs based on possible resources.
+• Strategic Thinking: able to foresee future trends, visionary with big-picture thinking, be able to prioritize, and make trade-offs based on possible resources.

 SUCCESS FACTORS